Senica Airport

 Senica Airport (ICAO: LZSE) is a private airport near the city of Senica in western Slovakia.
 The airport is operated by Záhorácky Aeroklub Senica.

-Airlines and Destinations
+Airlines and destinations

-As of February 2022, there are no scheduled passenger services to/from Senica Airport.
+As of 20 June 2024, there are no scheduled passenger services to/from Senica Airport.
+The airport, built by club members, opened on 8 May 1973 but was not fully completed until 1974.
+From the beginning it was used for sporting purposes, so a regular service was never built.